 Second is what’s known as a “trigger trombone,” or simply a trombone with an F attachment.
 This adds an extra stretch of tubing and a trigger that can be pressed down on.

 Although heavier, this type of trombone is also ideal for beginners (and those with shorter arms), as it makes it easier to reach the seventh position.
 The seventh position is the furthest position on the trombone’s slide, and some new players may find it difficult to reach it.
-Having the trigger attachment will allow you to press down on the trigger instead of reaching all the way to the seventh position every time.
+Having the trigger attachment will allow you to press down on the trigger instead of reaching the seventh position every time.

 If you are in a school band, your band director might also give you the chance to try out the bass trombone, which is a model that adds yet another trigger for reaching even lower notes.
 It has the same length as the tenor type but has a larger bell and a wider bore.
 The modern trombone models are pitched in B♭.
 It is much larger and heavier and is better suited for intermediate or more advanced players.
 However, if you’re feeling especially bold and adventurous, don’t be afraid to give the bass trombone a try.

 Finally, if your child is very young, they may enjoy learning on a colorful plastic trombone, which is generally smaller and much lighter in weight.
-Like many other types of plastic instruments, It has its own unique sound as well and is great for spending a year or two while learning the basics.
+Like many other types of plastic instruments, It has its unique sound as well and is great for spending a year or two while learning the basics.
 Most children can make the switch from a plastic trombone to a tenor or bass trombone fairly easily.

 Getting Your First Trombone – What Options Exist?